The Bottled Water Lie: Less Regulated Than Tap Water and 1,000x More Expensive

 by

 Bottled water is less regulated than tap water.
 And you’re paying up to 1,000 times more for it.
 That’s not a provocative claim.
 It’s a structural fact about how drinking water is regulated in the United States — one that most people paying a premium for bottled water have never been told.

-The perception that bottled water is cleaner, safer, or more rigorously tested than what comes out of the tap is almost entirely a product of marketing.
+According to Simply Younger’s review of the bottled water regulatory record, the perception that bottled water is cleaner or more rigorously tested than tap water is almost entirely a product of marketing.
 The regulatory reality tells a very different story.

 EPA vs FDA: Two Very Different Standards

-Bottled water is regulated by the Food and Drug Administration — as a packaged food product.
-The FDA’s standards for bottled water are modelled on EPA standards but enforced with significantly less frequency and rigour.
-The FDA does not require bottled water companies to test as regularly as municipal suppliers, does not require them to disclose their testing results to the public, and does not conduct the same level of independent verification.
+Tap water in the US is regulated by the EPA under the Safe Drinking Water Act: mandatory regular testing, enforceable contamination limits, and annual public water quality reports.
+If a municipal supplier violates a standard, there are legal consequences.
+Bottled water is regulated by the FDA as a packaged food product.
+The FDA’s standards are modelled on EPA standards but enforced with significantly less frequency and rigour.
+The FDA does not require bottled water companies to test as regularly as municipal suppliers, does not require disclosure of testing results to the public, and does not conduct the same level of independent verification.
+Water bottled and sold within the same state — without crossing state lines — is not subject to FDA oversight at all.

 What the NRDC Testing Found

-The Natural Resources Defense Council conducted an extensive multi-year study testing bottled water brands sold across the United States.
-Their findings were not reassuring.
-Approximately 22% of the brands tested contained chemical contaminants at levels above state health limits or industry recommendations.
-This included synthetic organic chemicals, bacteria, and arsenic.
+The Natural Resources Defense Council conducted an extensive multi-year study testing bottled water brands sold across the US.
+Approximately 22% of the brands tested contained chemical contaminants at levels above state health limits or industry recommendations — including synthetic organic chemicals, bacteria, and arsenic.
+The NRDC concluded that consumers have no reliable way to know what’s actually in the bottle they’re buying.
+The marketing imagery tells them nothing about the actual contents or how rigorously it was tested.

 A Third of All Bottled Water Is Filtered Tap Water